kamalnyc17/Word-Guess-Game/README.md

 5. If the user guesses the correct name, the script will play a music of applaud to indicate the user has won.

+6. At the end of 15 attempts, the script will prompt "Game Over!
+Press Space Bar to replay." after the user presses the <space bar>, the script will initialize every field on the screen except the "number of wins" as it will be cumulated.

-6. For testing purpose, the valid names are: julia meg jodie
+7. For testing purpose, the valid names are: julia meg jodie